gaikwadjk/translateXperts/README.md

 # Project Description
 ### The website has 4 sections about the business.
 #### 1. Home : it contains Action,brand ,success,ourstory, and We Are A Young And Creative Company & we offer you fresh ideas.
+#### 2. About : the about page displays all information related to our business what we do (our mission,vision ,values) ,who we are.
+#### 3. Services : My service it will display the information of related to the services which will offered, how we do it and why choose us.
+#### 4. Contact : It will display contact information email,phone number ,etc.